Tests

 Test

-There are three main ketones that are produced in DKA that can be measured: acetone, acetoacetate, and beta-hydroxybutyrate (BOHB).
+There are three main ketones that are produced in diabetic ketoacidosis (DKA) that can be measured: acetone, acetoacetate, and beta-hydroxybutyrate (BOHB).

 In early DKA, acetoacetate concentration is low, but it is a major substrate for ketone measurement by many laboratories (nitroprusside reaction method).
-Therefore, serum ketone measurement by usual laboratory techniques has a high specificity, but low sensitivity for the diagnosis of DKA; hence a negative test for serum ketones does not exclude DKA.
-Acetone is rarely measured due to its volatile nature.[41]
+Therefore, serum ketone measurement by usual laboratory techniques has a high specificity, but low sensitivity for DKA diagnosis; hence a negative test for serum ketones does not exclude DKA.
+Acetone is rarely measured due to its volatile nature.[63]
 Conversely, BOHB is an early and abundant ketoacid that can be the first signal of the development of DKA.
-Point-of-care BOHB testing is widely available and is highly sensitive and specific for the diagnosis of DKA.[42]
+Point-of-care BOHB testing is widely available and is highly sensitive and specific for the diagnosis of DKA.[64]
+Blood concentrations of BOHB ≥3 mmol/L correlate well with acid-base changes, with >90% sensitivity and specificity for DKA.[1]

-During the treatment of DKA, BOHB is converted to acetoacetate, which is detected by the nitroprusside method.
+During the treatment of DKA, BOHB is converted to acetoacetate.
 Therefore, the increase in acetoacetate during the treatment of DKA may mistakenly indicate a worsening of ketonemia.

-Another potential source of error in detecting ketone bodies is the patient's medications.
+Another potential source of error in detecting ketone bodies is the patient's drugs.
 Some drugs, such as the ACE inhibitor captopril, contain sulfhydryl groups that can react with the reagent in the nitroprusside test and give a false-positive result.
-Therefore, clinical judgement and other biochemical tests will be required in patients who are receiving such medications.[1]
+Therefore, clinical judgment and other biochemical tests are required in patients who are receiving such drugs.[1]

 Result